 Let's review the typical length of a master's degree program in electrical engineering.
 We'll also discuss common coursework, employment outlook, salary, and alternative career options.
 The two types of master's degrees in electrical engineering are the Master of Science in Electrical Engineering (MSEE) and the Master of Electrical Engineering (MEE).

 Most programs take one to two years to complete, but for students who are interested in performing extended research or taking part-time classes, it may take over two years to finish the degree.
-Students must continue to show progress throughout the degree program.
+Some programs allow students to take up to five years to complete the program, but students must continue to show progress throughout the degree program.

 Employment Outlook & Salary Information

-Electrical engineers work in a variety of settings, including IT consulting firms, electric companies and the semiconductor and aerospace industries.
-According to the BLS, as of May 2014, the median salary reported for electrical engineers was $91,410.
-Other possible job opportunities for graduates include researcher, associate professor, network engineer, systems engineer, project engineer and design engineer.
+Electrical engineers work in a variety of settings, including IT consulting firms, electric companies, and the semiconductor and aerospace industries.
+According to the BLS, as of May 2018, the median salary reported for electrical engineers was $96,640.
+Other possible job opportunities for graduates include researcher, associate professor, network engineer, systems engineer, project engineer, and design engineer.

 A master's degree program in electrical engineering is usually one to two years in length, but can be longer.
 Graduates may find work as electrical, network, systems, or design engineers.